-By 2023, according to Gartner, 90% of blockchain supply chain management projects with suffer from what it calls ‘blockchain fatigue’.
+By 2023, according to Gartner, 90% of blockchain supply chain management projects will suffer from what Gartner calls ‘blockchain fatigue’.
 But what, exactly, is blockchain fatigue?
 And is it something we should be scared of?

 Blockchain fatigue: the missing projects

-Blockchain fatigue is largely a disillusionment with the blockchain solution for the supply chain problem.
+Blockchain fatigue, at its core, is a disillusionment with the blockchain solution for the supply chain problem.
 While there have been periods of hype surrounding blockchain – and a great deal of promises – a significant number of projects have simply not come to fruition.
 This means that both investors and consumers are becoming less taken with the blockchain fantasy.

 Here’s the problem that lies at the root of blockchain fatigue: there is no blockchain fantasy.
 Blockchain won’t save the world, fix everything, and take all the responsibility away from us.
 Instead, it will act as an aid to help us navigate business and ensure security.

-Sound as appealing?
+Does that sound nearly as appealing?
 Of course not.
-But it could, in fact, create massive benefit to a variety of industries, and it’s far more realistic than blockchain changing everything.
+But it could, in fact, bring immense value to a variety of industries.

 How can we avoid falling victim to blockchain fatigue?

 Blockchain-based companies are, of course, central to the narrative and the first to be impacted by disillusionment in the technology.
-But blockchain fatigue isn’t just disillusionment – it’s a feeling of exhaustion surrounding blockchain implementation in supply chains.
+But blockchain fatigue, in this case, isn’t just general disillusionment – it’s a feeling of exhaustion surrounding blockchain implementation in supply chains.

 Yet supply chains are, inherently, the ideal opportunity for blockchain.
 So, where is this fatigue coming from?